How to manually upgrade or downgrade your router firmware (from v4.x to v4.x)?¶

 Downgrade: You can downgrade your router's firmware to resolve certain issues.

-1. In the firmware download center's search bar, search and select your router model.
+- In the search bar of the firmware download center, search for and select your router model.

 The following instructions were written for uploading your firmware through the router admin panel.
 (To upload your firmware via the GL.iNet mobile app, download the app and set it up.)

-2. (Optional) If you want to back up your current settings, following these steps:
+(Optional) If you want to back up your current settings, follow these steps:

 Back up your current settings